ntanveer/DesignPatterns/README.md

-# DesignPatterns in C# and JavaScript
+# Design Patterns in C# and JavaScript

 ### By Nasmi Sabeer & Nabeel Tanveer